jcaffey/dotfiles/guides/vim/README.md

 * FZF - Using ag + fzf === unstoppable - TODO

 * Fugitive - git awesomeness from vim.
 Anything tpope makes is amazing.
+  - `:G` better git status view
+  - `:Gw` git add for the current buffer
+  - `:Gblame` git blame on current buffer
+  - `:Gcommit` git commit
+  - `:Gpush` git push

 * Gitgutter - more git awesomeness that compliments fugitive.
-See below.
+See example below.

 ## Fugitive + Gitgutter example
 I often find myself forgetting to create a git commit with a single unit of work.
 It's useful to be able to commit sections of a file all from vim.
 This is how: